shivanshu-semwal/notes/docs/programming/programming-languages/C/summary/README.md

         - binding are resolved at the time of execution of a program
     - Dynamic scoping - used in Lisp
         - used mostly in interpreted languages
-        - binding dependes on the flow of control at the run time and the order in which functions are called, refers to the closest active binding.
+        - binding depends on the flow of control at the run time and the order in which functions are called, refers to the closest active binding.

 - C variables